-Keep a record of the places you visited, the addresses you lodged at, the contact details of the people you met.
-Write it all down along with an account of your days on the road: what you did, who you met, what you felt, what you saw, ate and thought.
-Even if you never read or make use of your notes again it’s comforting to know that you can go back to your diary and recapture moments from your trip once memories inevitably start to fade.
+Keep a record of the places you visit, the addresses you lodge at, the contact details of the people you meet.
+Write it all down along with an account of your days on the road: what you did, who you befriended, what you felt, saw, ate and thought.
+Even if you never read or make use of your notes it’s comforting to know that you can go back to your diary and recapture moments from your trip once memories inevitably start to fade.

 6. Get a good travel camera and learn how to use it